Session 3 - Module A: Advanced Orchestration Patterns¶

 D) Random distribution

-Question 5: What configuration parameters are specific to research_specialist agents?
-A) Analysis framework and statistical methods
+Question 5: What configuration parameters are specific to data_ingestion_specialist agents?

 D) Quality threshold and response time target